Transcript

 I don't think there's a lot of difference between them.
 There's been a whole bunch of research recently.
 There's a lot of research being put out in the last 18 months by a company called GetDX, working with Nicole Forsgren, of DORA metrics framework and The State of DevOps Report, and also the SPACE framework as well.
 It's interesting to see how the SPACE framework has evolved into this analysis of developer productivity.
 There are some very compelling numbers there to indicate that developer experience and developer productivity are very closely correlated.
 I'm not sure I'd buy into that.
 I see developer experience as getting people to use your stuff, and a byproduct of that is developer productivity.

 That's mainly because I don't work in finance.
 For me, developer experience is more jigsaw pieces to the DevOps puzzle, creating empathy and collaboration between teams across those silos, and really solving the DevOps problem we've all been working on for at least the last decade.
-When I read things like the CNCF maturity model, to me, it just screams DevEx all the way through it, everything he's talking about, I see as a DevEx enabler.
+When I read things like the CNCF maturity model, to me, it just screams DevEx all the way through it, everything it's talking about, I see as a DevEx enabler.
 For me, this is the journey we set off to solve in 2019.
 I'm going to talk about my experience and my company's experience of implementing DevEx.

 Of course, we started this half a decade ago, long before any of this research was there.
 This was really like the endpoint of the journey we were heading for, this compelling internal product.
 That's what we're trying to do.
-Ana's talk was very much from a strategic perspective on a non-individual contributor perspective.
+Ana's talk was very much from a strategic perspective from a non-individual contributor perspective.
 This talk is very much about what you as a platform engineer can do to create a developer experience.
 I'm going to explain all the practical things we did.
 I've got a bit on antipatterns.
 It's really important that you understand those, as well as all the things we did.

 The Problem (2016)